aigerabae/archaea/phylogeny_orthofinder.md

 orthofinder -f /mnt/harddisk/biostar/archaea/phylogeny/ncbi_dataset_with_proper_names/only_selected
 ```

+#### Unsuccessful attempts to get an alignment file that made me rerun OrthFinder with renamed protein ids:
-Running MSA with this tutorial: https://biohpc.cornell.edu/doc/alignment_exercise3.pdf
+Running MSA with this tutorial (to continue with RAXML-ng): https://biohpc.cornell.edu/doc/alignment_exercise3.pdf
-Might not run it because I already have MSA with famsa done in orthofinder
+Initially thought I might not run it because I already have MSA with famsa done in orthofinder but it turned out wrong so i ran alignment anew eventually
 ```bash
 conda install bioconda::mafft
 conda install bioconda::gblocks